Sphinkie/myCookBook2Maelie/README.md

-# myCookBook2Maelie
+# myCookBook2Mealie

-Assistant for recipe migration from myCookBook to Mealie
+Assistant for recipes migration from myCookBook to Mealie

 ## Purpose

-[myCookBook](https://www.mycookbook.com) to [Mealie](https://hay-kot.github.io/mealie/) are two recipe managers, hoster on internet with an Android application (and a browser web page) to view and editit your recipes.
+[myCookBook](https://www.cookmate.online/) to [Mealie](https://hay-kot.github.io/mealie/) are two recipe managers, hosted on internet with an Android application (and a browser web page) to view and edit your recipes.

 The goal of this tools is to migrate your recipes from myCookBook to Mealie.